phpMussel/phpMussel/readme.txt

  3. HOW TO USE

+ phpMussel is intended to be a script which will function adequately right from the box with a bare minimum level of requirements on your part: Once it has been installed, basically, it simply should work.

  Scanning of file uploads is automated and enabled by default, so nothing is required on your behalf for this particular function.

  However, you are also able to instruct phpMussel to scan for files, directories or archives that you implicitly specify.
-To do this, firstly, you'll need to ensure that appropriate configuration is set phpmussel.ini file, and once done, to do this, in a php file that is hooked to phpMussel, use the following function in your code:
+To do this, firstly, you'll need to ensure that the appropriate configuration is set in the phpmussel.ini file (cleanup must be disabled), and once done, in a php file that is hooked to phpMussel, use the following function in your code:

  phpMussel($what_to_scan,$output_type,$output_flatness);